chazchumley/components/README.md

 In order for us to preview our theme within Pattern Lab, we need to start the watch task.
 This command will listen for changes we make to various files and automatically compile assets and make it accessible to Drupal.
 We can accomplish this by running the following command from the terminal window:

 ```
-  ddev npm run watch
+  npm run watch
 ```

-We should now be able to access Pattern Lab by navigating either to https://components.ddev.site:3000 or by navigating to http://localhost:3001 within our browser.
+We should now be able to access Pattern Lab by navigating to http://localhost:3001 within our browser.

 ### Pattern Lab Links
 - Pattern Lab URL: https://components.ddev.site:3000